 While we call on the federal and state government to help, in these times of disaster we, as a union family, must respond as we have in past crises.

-Please see our page of resources for members, their families, and communities still struggling through the effects of this devastating hurricane.
+Please see our page of resources for members, their families, and communities struggling through the effects of these events.

 We’re entering an era that will likely bring more extreme weather and natural disasters, including hurricanes, droughts, wildfires and floods that will affect our members and the communities they serve.
 We must be prepared.

 The AFT and our affiliates have responded to numerous calls for help over the years.
 We have witnessed local affiliates braving disasters big and small.
 Some of the most effective efforts have come from locals with emergency response plans already in place.

 Every union needs a plan.
 Our members look to us for guidance during emergencies.
 We have developed a toolkit, organized in sections, to assist you in creating a new emergency plan or improving an existing one.